-- 17. Rinse pre-labeled (Figure 14) sample bottles three times with lake/non-wadeable stream water, discard water back into the lake/non-wadeable stream. - 18.
+- 17. Rinse pre-labeled (Figure 14) sample bottles three times with lake/river water, discard water back into the lake/river. - 18.
 Mix integrated sample gently in 4 L jug, then fill 4 1L amber HDPE bottles.
 Cap each bottle once filled. - a.
 Immediately place all sample bottles in cooler with ice packs until they can be refrigerated in the lab. - b.
 The 4-5 1L bottles = 1 composite sample. - c.
 Samples must be kept dark and cool until filtering. - d.
 Record estimated field sample volume = volume of sample in all composite bottles.
 You do not need to get an exact volume here. - 19.
 Record data in the mobile app. - a.
-If available, scan the barcode label with the tablet (Figure 21). - b.
 Ensure that the human-readable sample ID matches the sample ID generated by the mobile app. - 20.
 Proceed to the next sample location and repeat above steps.